Triagle/pretty-splashscreen-mode/readme.md

  ;; Set the splashscreen buffer name pretty-splashscreen-buffer-name "*emax*"
- ;; Set the contents of the splashscreen. `get-string-from-file' is an external, unrelated function pretty-splashscreen-buffer-contents (get-string-from-file "~/.emacs.d/boot.txt"))
+ ;; Set the contents of the splashscreen. `get-string-from-file' is an external, unrelated function pretty-splashscreen-buffer-contents (get-string-from-file "~/.emacs.d/boot.txt") ;; Set the default buffer to your new splashscreen (setq initial-buffer-choice #'pspl/goto-splash))

-;; Add a startup hook to swap to the splashscreen (add-hook 'emacs-startup-hook #'pspl/goto-splash t)
 ```

 Results